tonyx/blazorBookLibrary/README.md

 *“To catalog is to preserve; to curate is to honor.”*

-**Try it on line**:  https://bookslibrary.azurewebsites.net (will be on line for 1 month or so) **Note**: some features are still in progress.
-More info will come next.
+**Try it on line**:  https://bookslibrary.azurewebsites.net (will be on line for 1 month or so)